kbroman/blog/content/post/2019-02-18_omg_binder.md

 video](https://resources.rstudio.com/rstudio-conf-2019/a-guide-to-modern-reproducible-data-science-with-r)),
 and I thought, "What is this dark magic?"
 You put a small configuration file in your GitHub repository and suddenly you can open it live in RStudio on some cloud server somewhere.
-Now _this_ has got to be too good to be true.
-But I trusted him, mentioned it in [my talk at AAAS today](https://bit.ly/rrcollab), and talked it up to [Jeff Leek](http://jtleek.com).
+Seems too good to be true.
+But I trusted him, mentioned it in [my talk at
+AAAS yesterday](https://bit.ly/rrcollab), and talked it up to [Jeff Leek](http://jtleek.com).

 I spent the afternoon walking around DC, and then when it started to